Chronic lymphocytic leukaemia is a cancer that affects the blood and bone marrow.

 Find out about survival for chronic lymphocytic leukaemia.

 Find out about the tests you have, seeing your GP, when you should see a specialist and screening.

 If you have very early stage CLL you may not need treatment straight away.
 If you do need treatment, you will have chemotherapy.

-Get support to cope during and after chronic lymphocytic leukaemia (CLL) treatment.
+Get support to cope during and after treatment for chronic lymphocytic leukaemia (CLL).

 Find out about the latest UK research, clinical trials and how you can take part.

 Search our clinical trials database for all cancer trials and studies recruiting in the UK

 Questions about cancer?
 Call freephone or email us